multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 The first test you need to write is the one simulating the deploy of your smart contract.
 For that, you need a user address and a contract address.
 Then you simply call the `init` function of the smart contract.

-Since we're going to be using the same token ID everywhere, let's add it as a constant (and while we're at it, have the deadline as constant as well):
+Since we're going to be using the same token ID everywhere, let's add it as a constant (and while we're at it, have the deadline as a constant as well):

 ```rust
 const CF_TOKEN_ID: &[u8] = b"CROWD-123456";